Developing Critical Elements for Performance Plans

 • Database entry completed within 2 days of receiving protocol.

-• Commissioner quality assurance standards achieved 98% of time.
+• Commissioner quality assurance standards achieved by deadlines stated in IC Standard Operating Procedure documents.

 A. IC Director: Outreach Activities